caalle/caalle/README.md

 ### Hi 👋

-I'm an Engineering manager currently leading a cross functional team over at [@detectify](https://github.com/detectify)
+I'm an Engineering manager currently leading cross functional teams over at [@epidemicsound](https://github.com/epidemicsound)

 <!--
 **caalle/caalle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.